Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ## Question Set 3 -  Design AI-powered business solutions

-### QUESTION 1
+### QUESTION 1 💩💩💩

 You need to design a Microsoft 365 Copilot solution to optimize employee productivity.
 The solution must meet the following requirements:

-Ensure that the employees can query content stored in a subset of Microsoft SharePoint Online sites and in Teams by using natural language-based prompt actions.
+**Ensure that the employees can query content stored in a subset of Microsoft SharePoint Online sites and in Teams by using natural language-based prompt actions.**

 Ensure that employees receive contextually relevant responses in Microsoft 365 Copilot.

 What should you include in the design?

-A. Build a Microsoft Power Automate desktop flow to read the SharePoint content and post the responses to Teams.
+A. Build a **Microsoft Power Automate desktop flow** to read the SharePoint content and post the responses to Teams.

 B. Modify SharePoint settings.